gofynd/fdk-client-python/documentation/application/PAYMENT.md

 | body | [AddBeneficiaryViaOtpVerificationRequest](#AddBeneficiaryViaOtpVerificationRequest) | yes | Request body |

-Confirms OTP and adds a bank beneficiary.
+Use this API to perform an OTP validation before saving the beneficiary details added for a refund.

 *Returned Response:*